Derailer - Rear - Shimano Altus M310, silver

-The best-designed rear derailer in existence, and only $28.
-Most derailer have 11t pulleys, and that works well.
+The best-designed cheap rear derailer in existence.
+Most derailers have 11t pulleys, and that works well.
 The ALTUS has a 13t top pulley and a 15t bottom one, and what's the big deal there.

 The bigger pulleys "use up" more chain, so the derailer cage that houses them don't need to be as long and low-hangy.
 Plus, the bigger pulleys turn more freely.
 There is no reason on godsgoodearth that all derailers shouldn't have big pulleys, and maybe someday they will.
-But for now it's the ALTUS, a super-shifting Shimano for only $28.
+But for now it's the ALTUS, a super-shifting Shimano.

 Indexes 7 or 8 speed, frictions up to 9.